dineshkatta2802/Java-OOPS/Exception_Handling/readme.md

 <li>When JVM understad that there is an exception then it stores in the exception details in the exception strack and move to the 'Catch' block</li></ul>
 <li>⁡⁢⁣⁣⁡⁢⁣⁣⁡⁢⁣⁣catch Block⁡⁡⁡⁡</li>
 <ul>
-<li>The Catch block contains the code that handles the exception</li>
+<li>The Catch block contains the code that handles the exception by declaring the exception within the parameter</li>
 <li>You can have multiple exceptions in Catch bllock to handle different types of exceptiions</li>
 <li>try {<br>
     // risky code<br>